 Second, the timing of the oil price increase suggests that physical production shortfalls narrowly defined are not the cause of the oil price surge.
 The bulk of the oil price increases occurred well after the Iranian revolution was over and well before the outbreak of the Iran-Iraq war.
-Specifically, during the Iranian revolution, between October 1978 and April 1979, the average price of U.S. oil imports rose by only about \$3/barrel (see DRI database).
+Specifically, during the Iranian revolution, between October 1978 and April 1979, the average price of U.S. oil imports rose by only about \$3/ barrel (see DRI database).
 In February 1979, Iran announced the resumption of exports, and by April 1979, global oil production matched the September 1978 level.
-The main surge in oil prices began only in May 1979, at a time when global oil production exceeded its September 1978 level (see U.S. Energy Information Administration 1994, p.
+The main surge in oil prices began only in May 1979, at a time when global oil production exceeded its September 1978 level (see U.S. Energy Information Administration, 1994, p.
 312).
 Between May and October 1979 alone, oil prices rose from \$19 to \$25 per barrel.
-Oil prices continued to climb to almost \$34 by April 1980, when the armies of Iran and Iraq were first put on alert (see Terzian 1985, p.
+Oil prices continued to climb to almost \$34 by April 1980, when the armies of Iran and Iraq were first put on alert (see Terzian, 1985, p.
 279).
 The war broke out in September 1980.
-By December 1980, oil was still under \$36.
+In December 1980, oil was still under \$36.
 It finally rose to a peak of \$39 in February 1981.

-One explanation of the additional oil price rise that occurred between mid-1979 and mid-1980 that has been proposed in the literature is a temporary surge in precautionary demand in response to increased uncertainty about future oil supplies and expectations of strong future demand (see Adelman (1993), pp. 428).
+One explanation of the additional oil price rise that occurred between mid-1979 and mid-1980 that has been proposed in the literature is a temporary surge in precautionary demand in response to increased uncertainty about future oil supplies and expectations of strong future demand (see Adelman, 1993, p.
+428).
 The uncertainty-based explanation of higher oil prices, however, does not seem plausible in the absence of taut demand conditions in the oil market, which in turn were driven in no small measure by a booming world economy and low real interest rates.
-The fact, that a large number of military conflicts and incidents in the Gulf region in subsequent years did not lead to sustained increases in oil prices, suggests that increased Middle-East uncertainty appears to have little or no effect on oil prices in the absence of favorable macroeconomic conditions.31 It is no coincidence that oil prices (as elsewhere, global oil production in January and February 1979 actually matched or exceeded slightly the average 1978 level (see U.S. Energy Information Administration 1994, p.
-312).
+The fact that a large number of military conflicts and incidents in the Gulf region in subsequent years did not lead to sustained increases in oil prices suggests that increased Middle East uncertainty appears to have little or no effect on oil prices in the absence of favorable macroeconomic conditions.31 It is no coincidence that oil prices (as well as nonoil commodity prices) peaked shortly after Paul Volcker launched a sharp monetary contraction resulting in a global recession and high real interest rates.